fossasia/pslab-hardware/README.md

 ## Firmware

-The firmware is available [here](https://github.com/fossasia/pslab-firmware)
+The firmware is available here: https://github.com/fossasia/pslab-firmware

 ## Feature list for the acquisition and control

 ### Oscilloscopes

-One of the main features of PSLab is the 4-channel oscilloscope which can monitor analog inputs at maximum of 2 million samples per second.
+One of the main features of PSLab is the 4-channel Oscilloscope which can monitor analog inputs at maximum of 2 million samples per second.
 It includes controls such as triggering, and gain selection.
 Uses Python-Scipy for curve fitting.

 ### Waveform Generators